Inguinal and Umbilical Hernias in Children

 As an unborn baby develops during pregnancy, there is a small opening in the abdominal muscles.
 After birth, this opening closes.
 But sometimes, these muscles don’t fully close.
 A small opening is left.
 A loop of intestine can then move into the opening between the belly muscles.
 This causes an umbilical hernia.

-Who is at risk for a hernia?
+Which children are at risk for a hernia?

 Hernias happen more often in children who have 1 or more of the following risk factors: